microsoft/dstoolkit-azoda/docs/setup_walkthrough.md

 ```

-If you get any errors, check that you have the prerequisites installed (explained [here](prerequisites.md)) otherwise checked the troubleshooting page [here](troubleshooting.md).
+If you get any errors, check that you have the prerequisites installed and updated (explained [here](prerequisites.md)) otherwise checked the troubleshooting page [here](troubleshooting.md).

 ### Import the code